Biodiversity conservation and utilisation of ecosystem services in wetlands of transboundary significance in the Nile Basin

 State of implementation/results

-- In the context of the Regional Expert Working Group the NBI is for the first time carrying out an analysis of the necessary ecological minimum outflow along the main waters of the Nile.
-This is particularly pertinent for the basin planning process and a remarkable step in light of the political reservations many Nile riparian countries have because of the alleged impact on the negotiation of water rights.
+- Within the framework of the Regional Environmental Flow Expert Working Group, NBI has for the first time carried out an analysis of the required minimum ecological discharges along the main waters of the Nile.
+This is particularly relevant for the basin planning process and a considerable step in view of the political reservations of many Nile riparians due to the supposed impact on the negotiation of water rights.
+Thus, first joint experiences with this instrument will be gathered.

-- The NBI conducts a study on the greenhouse gas storage potential of wetlands in the Nile Basin - based on sampling of the peat bodies of different landscapes.
+- The NBI has conducted a study on the greenhouse gas storage potential of the wetlands in the Nile Basin - based on samplings of different peatlands.
+In this context, political recommendations are now being developed.

-- The Regional Wetlands Working Group prepares an inventory of the regionally significant wetlands and their status.
-Specific measures in wetlands:
+- The Regional Wetlands Working Group has compiled an inventory of regionally significant wetlands and their status